permaficus/phase-0-tasks/Week 2/phase-0-week2-pscode-challenge.md

 # Leap Year

 1. GET year
-2. IF year modulo/% 4 IS zero AND year modulo/% 100 IS zero AND year modulo/% 400 IS zero THEN OUTPUT leap_year IS TRUE
+2. IF year modulo/% 4 IS zero AND year modulo/% 100 IS zero AND year modulo/% 400 IS zero THEN\n OUTPUT leap_year IS TRUE\n
-   ELSE
+   ELSE\n
-   OUTPUT common_year IS TRUE
+   OUTPUT common_year IS TRUE\n
    END IF

 # Laundry